-Committed to the support of young talent, HSBC has been associated with the Académie du Festival d’Aix since 2006.
-Every year, the artistic management of the Festival selects a new cohort of singers, a pianist vocal coach and a chamber music ensemble.
-For the first time, two pianists within the same year have been named HSBC Laureates, enabling the Académie to honour an existing singer/pianist duo and thus highlight the challenges of the duo recital.
+Committed to the support of young talents, HSBC France is standing by the Académie du Festival d’Aix since 2006.
+Every year, the artistic management of the Festival selects a new cohort of singers, pianists vocal coaches and a chamber music ensemble.
+For the first time, two pianists from the same year group have been named HSBC Laureates, enabling the Académie to honour an existing singer/pianist duo and thus highlighting the challenges of the duo recital.

 Throughout the 2018-2019 season, the HSBC Laureates will enrich the experience they have acquired during the Festival d'Aix and will perform in concert in France (at the Lille Opera and the Graslin Theatre in Nantes) and in Lebanon (for the Beirut Chants Festival).
-From this evening, in the context of the Grands Interprètes in Toulouse, Evan Hughes - HSBC Laureate in 2016 - and Hélio Vida - HSBC Laureate in 2014 - are performing The Lyrical Instinct, a highly intimate and contrasted recital which juxtaposes the sombre mystery of Schumann's lieder with the dazzling brilliance of Sibelius.
+This December, in the framework of the Grands Interprètes in Toulouse, Evan Hughes - HSBC Laureate in 2016 - and Hélio Vida - HSBC Laureate in 2014 - performed The Lyrical Instinct, a highly intimate and contrasted recital which juxtaposes the sombre mystery of Schumann's lieder with the dazzling brilliance of Sibelius.

 Let's get to know more about the careers and projects of the 2018 HSBC Laureates!